 Skip to content

-Everything You Need to Know about Eisai, The Father of Tea
+Everything You Need to Know about Eisai - The Father of Tea

-Discovery of tea
+The Discovery of tea

 Tea originated in China, and it dates back to the mythical emperor Shennong, who is known as the father of medicine and agriculture.
 To make medicine, he has tasted and eaten hundreds of herbs, including tea leaves, to understand their value and health benefits.
 Tea was discovered around 2700 BC, in the same era as Emperor Shennong.